ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 ## How to run test suite locally
 In the application there are three different kind of tests:
 Unit tests
-Integration test
+Integration tests
-End to end test / UI test
+End-to-end/UI tests.

 Unit tests focus on individual methods and their functionality in our repositories and Chirp service.
-In our unit test we often had to call another method to setup the test, meaning to keep it being a unit test and not an integration test, we ensured that the call to setup was on a sublayer.
-If we are testing AddCheep in CheepRepository, we would check if the cheep is added using a direct query on our CheepDbContext.
+In our unit tests we often had to set up the tests by calling methods from a sublayer, to keep it being a unit test rather than an integration test.
+E.g. if we are testing AddCheep in CheepRepository, we would check if the cheep is added using a direct query on our CheepDbContext.
-The integration tests test different parts / methods as a group and their interaction between each other.
+The integration tests test different parts/methods as a group and their interaction between each other.

-The end to end tests are used to test entire user journeys.
+The end-to-end tests are used to test entire user journeys.
 This ensures that our different components, repositories and services work together in union.
 Using playwright also tests how the user interacts with our application though the browser.

 All tests are made to easier catch bugs and errors that may occur when changes are made.